astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 The image is depicted by
 `Tensorboard <https://www.tensorflow.org/get_started/summaries_and_tensorboard>`__
 as a visualization tool for TensorFlow.
-Later on in this tutorial the way of using Tensorboard and make the most of it will be explained.
+Later on in this tutorial, the way of using Tensorboard and make the most of it will be explained.
 As it can be seen by the figure, the convolutional layers are followed by pooling layers and the last fully-connected layer is followed by a